Orchestration for Domain-specific Edge-Cloud Language Models: Introduction

 \name consists of two complementary components: a \emulator and a \runtime.
-The \emulator provides a systematic exploration framework that efficiently characterizes different query resolution paths across multiple metrics.
+The \emulator provides a systematic exploration framework that efficiently characterizes different query resolution paths \modified{for a target domain and hardware setup} across multiple metrics.
 By intelligently sampling the vast configuration space without requiring exhaustive evaluation, it uncovers patterns that would remain hidden when optimizing components independently.
-Building on these insights, the \runtime dynamically selects optimal query resolution paths in real-time, combining domain-specific query encoding with constraint-aware path selection to consistently meet user-defined SLOs.
-Through component criticality analysis, it identifies which pipeline elements significantly impact performance for each individual query, enabling precise optimization of accuracy, latency, and cost trade-offs for previously unseen queries.
+Building on these insights, the \runtime dynamically selects optimal query resolution paths in real-time, combining domain-specific query encoding with constraint-aware path selection to consistently meet user-defined SLOs. \modified{This two-stage approach makes domain adaptation practical—the emulator handles the complex exploration once per domain/hardware combination, while the runtime efficiently serves queries using the discovered strategies.}

 In developing \name, we addresses several key technical challenges.
 The system establishes a structured framework for representing and exploring the exponential configuration space of LLM serving pipelines, enabling comprehensive performance characterization without evaluating all possible component combinations.
 It introduces a novel approach for critical component identification that reduces the effective search space through impact-based analysis, making real-time decisions practical.
-Finally, it implements a robust path selection mechanism that generalizes performance patterns to unseen queries while strictly maintaining SLO guarantees.
-This integrated approach allows \name to adapt to each unique query while providing fine-grained control over latency and cost constraints—capabilities essential for practical edge AI deployments.
+Finally, it implements a robust path selection mechanism that generalizes performance patterns to unseen queries while strictly maintaining SLO guarantees. \modified{Our framework-based approach allows organizations to deploy edge AI assistants for new domains or hardware platforms efficiently, providing fine-grained control over latency and cost without the burden of manual optimization.}